SweepSweep2/GDDrive/README.md

-# GDDrive
+# GDDriveWS
-Cloud Storage Implemented in Geometry Dash
+Cloud Storage Implemented in Geometry Dash with a webserver panel inspired by cgit.
 Video: https://youtu.be/oENqzFJ3TgI

+## TODOS:
-As of right now, only relative paths are supported, so you will have to put the file in the same path as the script. (i will add absolute paths later)
+As of right now, only relative paths are supported, so you will have to put the file in the same path as the script.
+(Will be added later)\
+Add more features to the web panel.